love4work/laravel-mail/README.md

 This package is build to give some flexibility to the current Mailer that Laravel provides.

-Some headaches it tries to solve or you:
+Some headaches it tries to solve for you:

 - Write your own logic on top of the Mailer and Message by extending the default
 - Allow for Mailer Extensions (see MailerExtensions)